jweissman/orsino/docs/mm.md

 - **Prepare Charge**: Prepare to charge on your next turn, gaining +2 to hit and +2 damage.
 Grant yourself Preparing to Charge (Improve to hit by 2, improve bonus damage by 2, Next move compelled to be charge, On attack, Remove Preparing to Charge from self for 1 turn).<br/>
 - **Charge**: Charge at an enemy, dealing 3d8+1 damage.
 Each level adds +1 to damage.
 Deal 3d8+1+#level bludgeoning damage to an enemy.<br/>
 - **Taunt**: Taunt an enemy, forcing them to target you on their next turn.
 An enemy suffers Taunted (Next target forced to be you).<br/>
-- **Stomp**: Stomp the ground, dealing 1d6 bludgeoning damage to all adjacent enemies and knocking them prone.
-Deal 1d6 bludgeoning damage to all enemies; All enemies suffer Prone (Cannot take actions, degrade Dexterity by 2).<br/>
+- **Dig In**: Brace yourself, gaining +2 AC and +2 to saving throws for 4 rounds.
+Grant yourself Dug In (Improve AC by 2, improve all saves by 3, degrade to hit by 2).<br/>

 _Traits_<br/>